wyattscarpenter/guide-to-c/readme.txt

 Printf does all its formatting at runtime, and covers a lot of cases, so it is a fairly hefty function and occasionally you will put the wrong specifiers in and become confused and/or crash your program and/or introduce serious security flaws.
 For these reasons, I caution against using a printf when a puts will do.

 Unlike puts, you will have to specify your own newlines using "\n".

+(I recenly wrote a generic compile-time print function.
+I'm very proud of it, but it's exceptionally arcane so unlike foreach (below) I won't go into details.
+I will link it here, though https://github.com/wyattscarpenter/print.h)

 Even though it's not part of C, I should mention that on the bash command line, you can specify files to go into input or output like so: